iMrihan/rm-101-e1/README.md

       - [Task](./src/components/Tasks/Task/Task.jsx)
         - [Counter](./src/components/Tasks/Task/Counter/Counter.jsx)

-**Note** - `Make sure you use only the given components and dont create new files and folders as chaging component name, structures might result in giving you zero marks`
+**Note** - `Make sure you use only the given components and don't create new files and folders as changing component name, structures might result in giving you zero marks`

 ## Understanding Data Structure

 - [tasks.json](./src/data/tasks.json)
   - Initial Tasks to be shown on screen.

-**Note** - `Make sure you use only the given data and dont create new data, as chaging data might result in giving you zero marks`
+**Note** - `Make sure you use only the given data and don't create new data, as changing data might result in giving you zero marks`

 ## Features to build